dedan/pcourse/lectures/1very_basic.md

 ========

 Play with the things you learned here today and please do the following tasks.
-Please first try it without looking at the script.
+First try it without looking at the script.
 Write what you remember and look at the errors.
 Let them guide you.
-Only use the script and the internet if cannot cannot solve it alone.
+Only use the script and the internet if you cannot solve it alone.

 1. print the numbers from 1 to 10
   * hint: look up what the function `range` does